 - some typical examples are:

-- Manager liked to the server manager, client manager and encapsulated business logic to be invoked by the service or component
+- Manager similar to the server manager, client manager and encapsulated business logic to be invoked by the service or component

 - some typical examples are: